lambdaclass/cairo_native/docs/debugging.md

 #### Useful Scripts

 In the `scripts` folder of starknet-replay, you can find useful scripts for debugging.
 Make sure to execute them in the root directory.
+Some scripts require `delta` to be installed.

 - `compare-traces`: Compares every trace and outputs which are different.
 This can help finding the buggy contract when there are a lot of traces.
     ```bash